gar1t/erlang-cli/README.md

 This is similar to `narg` from Python's argparser, but applies to zero or one arguments rather than zero or more.

+## Data validation

+I'm inclined to not validate or otherwise interpret values and simply parsed the arguments and provide values as strings.
+If an option doesn't have a value, it appears in the list of options without a value (as is the standard for Erlang proplists).

 ## Commands and subparsers

 NOTE: Support for commands will be added once the base/root